Harcourt Potter

 DEVELOPMENT: Developed

 catalogs and brochures, sales forecasts and new packaging.
-Worked with reps and accounts to develop new product ideas.
+Worked with

-I put together a line of wrought iron curtain accessories that became over 15%
+iron curtain accessories that became over 15% of our sales (Country Curtains

-Recruited and worked with freelance designer who developed items that opened up
+designer who developed items that opened up new markets and new accounts,

-new markets and new accounts, including J.C.
+including J.C.
 Penney,

 PROMOTION: